Articles

 What might make nuts heart healthy?

-Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:
+Nuts are a good source of protein.
+Most nuts also contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Fiber.
-All nuts contain fiber, which helps lower your cholesterol.
+All nuts contain fiber, which helps lower cholesterol.
 Fiber also makes you feel full, so you eat less.
-In addition, fiber is thought to play a role in preventing type 2 diabetes.